 George P. Jameson, Board Treasurer (Illinois)

-George Jameson is the Founding Managing Director, CFO and COO of Dearborn Partners, LLC.
+George Jameson is the Founding Managing Director, Chief Financial Officer and Chief Operating Officer of Dearborn Partners, LLC.
 Prior to founding Dearborn Partners, he was a Managing Director of the Fixed Income Division of Nesbitt Burns Securities, Inc., a subsidiary of the Bank of Montreal.
 He began his career at Goldman, Sachs & Co., where he served 16 years in various capacities, including Fixed Income Product Manager, Midwest Regional Manager and Vice President.
 George also served as Senior Managing Director and Head of Fixed Income Sales and Marketing at First Chicago Capital Markets.
 He earned a BS in Industrial Management from Georgia Institute of Technology and holds an MBA from Emory University.